RfidResearchGroup/proxmark3/README.md

 ## Whats changed?

-Whats in this fork?
+Whats so special with this fork?
 I have scraped the web for different enhancements to the PM3 source code and not all of them ever found their way to the master branch.
 Among the stuff is

 	* Jonor's hf 14a raw timing patch